 Dogs are allowed off leash at Sienna Wood Dog Park and John Dunn Memorial Park.
 Most of Armadale’s parks allow dogs on leash including Forrestdale Lake, Champion Lakes Recreational Park and Rushton Park.

 Many cafes also offer outdoor tables where you can enjoy breakfast or lunch with your friend and plan the rest of your day together.
-Genesis in the Hills even offers a puppycinno if your furry friend would like something to get their day started too!
+The Pink Deli is not only dog friendly, but also have a section where you can buy them a treat!
 Or what about joining a Mums and Pups group to meet up with like-minded owners at Mooba Shipwreck Park?
 They meet from 10-11am on Fridays with every dog receiving a free puppycino!

 John Dunn Park